-Content Comprehensiveness – Are You Content with Your Content?
+Content Comprehensiveness for SEO – Are You Content With Your Content?

 Now it’s unfortunate, but Google’s actually quite coy about what they mean by this term.
 We have a hunch that it has a lot to do with not revealing how their secret sauce algorithm works.
 Actually, let’s append an ‘s’ to the end of algorithm.